Potential for broadacre cropping in the NT

 - Northern Territory Farmers Association Incorporate (NT Farmers)

-- Northern Territory Department of Environment and Natural Resources (NTDENR)
+- Northern Territory Department of Environment, Parks and Water Security (DEPWS)

-- Queensland Department of Agriculture and Fisheries (DAF)
+- Department of Agriculture and Fisheries (DAF), Queensland

 - Branir Pty Ltd and the Trustee for Booloomani Unit Trust T/A Tipperary Group of Stations

 - Northern Livestock and Agriculture Pty Ltd (Ruby Downs)

 - Northern Territory Agricultural Company Pty Ltd (Edith Springs Station)

 - The Trustee for DWH Unit Trust T/A 7H Horse and Cattle Co (Carbeen Park)

 - Hiraji Pty Ltd & Ingallana Pty Ltd & Chisholm (Oolloo Farms)

 - C.O.
 Frith & E.A.
 Frith & J.O.
 Frith T/A Glen Arden Cattle Company